Local Crisis Line: (907) 276-7273 Statewide Crisis Line: (800) 478-8999 Business Line: (907) 276-7279

-Standing Together Against Rape (STAR) has been a presence in Anchorage, Alaska for over 35 years.
+Standing Together Against Rape (STAR) has been a presence in Anchorage, Alaska for 40 years.
 What started as two women answering phone calls in their basement has evolved into a 24-hour crisis intervention agency.
 Programs and funding have come and gone in the decades that STAR has been in operation, but one service remains consistent.

 The heart of STAR’s client services is the state-wide crisis line, which is staffed 24 hours a day including weekends and holidays.
 Callers can obtain information regarding reporting options, healthcare referrals, support and information on a variety of recovery topics.
 Most importantly, callers can speak confidentially and anonymously about the violence they have experienced.
 Both primary and secondary victims call the crisis line as well as medical and other social service professionals.
 Typically, STAR receives over 1,500 crisis line calls each year.

 Founded in 1978, STAR has been a presence in Anchorage for 40 years

 The mission of STAR is to provide the best quality of crisis intervention, prevention, education and advocacy services to victims of sexual trauma, their families and our community.